Davidsksilva/Page-Replacement-Algorithms/README.md

 * **David Simon** - *Whole Project* - [Davidsksilva](https://github.com/Davidsksilva)

+## Authors

+Special thanks to my girlfrind Nadja, for the moral suport!

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details